2bndy5/CirquePinnacle/README.rst

 .. note::
     These trackpads have no builtin pull-up resistors on the I2C bus' SDA and SCL lines.
-    Examples were tested with a 10 kohm resistor for each I2C line tied to 3v.
+    Examples were tested with a 4.7K ohm resistor for each I2C line tied to 3v.

-    The Raspberry Pi boards (excluding any RP2040 boards) all have builtin 1.8 kohm pull-up resistors, so the Linux examples were tested with no addition pull-up resistance.
+    The Raspberry Pi boards (excluding any RP2040 boards) all have builtin 1.8K ohm pull-up resistors, so the Linux examples were tested with no addition pull-up resistance.

 .. _HCO: